-These long-awaited guidelines will be a major contribution to clinical and ethical standards of care for this group of patients, not only in the UK but internationally.
-For England and Wales, they provide much needed clarity on legal decision-making.
+The Prolonged disorders of consciousness national clinical guidelines are a major contribution to clinical and ethical standards of care for people with prolonged disorders of consciousness (PDOC) – including vegetative (VS) and minimally conscious states (MCS) – following severe brain injury, not only in the UK but internationally.
+For England and Wales, they provide much-needed clarity on legal decision-making.

 The guidelines were developed by a panel of experts in the field, who have organised complicated and wide-ranging information into six coherent sections:

 - ethical and medico-legal issues